matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### What motivates a facade pattern?

-- Classes should know as little as possible about other classes that they use (principle of least knowledge).
+- Classes should know as little as possible about other classes that they use (principle of the least knowledge).
 - Relay on abstractions - interfaces, not on concrete implementation.
 - Loosely coupled code is always preferable to tightly code.